Talamone

 Talamone is easily reached from Via Aurelia, and is about 25 km from Grosseto and 10 km from Orbetello.

 Geography

 The village lies on a rocky promontory, which lies on the southern border of the Maremma nature reserve, in a dominant position along the whole stretch of coast arriving at Mount Argentario.

 The surrounding area is characterized by the presence of vegetation typical of Mediterranean scrub and long sandy beaches, lined by pine trees.

 History

-An ancient and flourishing city already during the Etruscan period, which saw a decisive battle in 225 BC between Roman and the Celtic armies who were heading for Rome.
+According to Diodorus Siculus, the town was by the Argonauts named after the hero Telamon.
+However, this etymology is likely a mythological fabrication.